raganwald/raganwald.github.com/_posts/2021-10-28-the-inner-osborne-effect.md

 Customers take notice and cancel their orders for the current product, waiting for the wonderful future in the company's marketing brochure.
 This stalls the company's momentum, kills the company's revenue, and in extreme cases, drives it right out of business.

 But the Osborne Effect isn’t just a marketing and sales anti-pattern.
-It’s also a product management anti-pattern, called **The Inner Osborne Effect**.
-Here it is in action:
+It’s also a product management anti-pattern, the **Inner Osborne Effect**.

 [Osborne Effect]: https://en.wikipedia.org/wiki/Osborne_effect